Murata and People

 1.Respect for fundamental human rights

-- Based on the UN Guiding Principles on Business and Human Rights, Murata will comply with human rights requirements defined in international standards and norms including the Universal Declaration of Human Rights, the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO), the two human rights principles and four labor principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, the Convention on the Elimination of all Forms of Discrimination against Women, and the Code of Conduct of the Responsible Business Alliance (RBA).
+Murata will comply with the Universal Declaration of Human Rights, the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO), the two human rights principles and four labor principles of the United Nations Global Compact, the Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Convention on the Elimination of all Forms of Discrimination against Women, and the Code of Conduct of the Responsible Business Alliance (RBA).

 2.Prohibition of discrimination and harassment

-- Murata will not engage in any form of discrimination or offensive and inhumane conduct that harms the personal dignity of employees on the basis of race, color, age, sex, sexual orientation, gender identify or gender expression, race, national origin, disability, pregnancy, religion, creed, political affiliation, union membership, military or veteran status, protected genetic information, current or past marital status, pregnancy, or having children and Murata will not tolerate any form of power harassment, sexual harassment, sexual abuse, corporal punishment, emotional or physical oppression, and verbal abuse.
+Murata will not engage in any form of discrimination or offensive and inhumane conduct that harms the personal dignity of employees on the basis of race, color, age, sex, sexual orientation, gender identify or gender expression, race,national origin, disability, pregnancy, religion, creed, political affiliation, union membership, military or veteran status, protected genetic information, current or past marital status, pregnancy, or having children including, for example, power harassment, sexual harassment, sexual abuse, corporal punishment, emotional or physical oppression, and verbal abuse

-- Murata will strictly manage the privacy of personal information (e.g., pregnancy, hepatitis B infection, HIV infection, etc.) obtained through such investigation, examination, or confirmation and shall not use such information for any purpose other than the purposes specified above.
+Murata will strictly manage personal information (e.g., pregnancy, hepatitis B infection, HIV infection, etc.) obtained through such investigation, examination, or confirmation and shall not use such information for any purpose other than the purposes specified above

 3.Prohibition of forced labor

-- Labor agreements will be concluded in the employee’s native language or a language that the employee comprehends.
+Labor agreements will be concluded in the employee’s native language or a language that the employee understands.

 4.Prohibition of child labor and restrictions on the employment of minor workers